-If a UK established business makes 'taxable' supplies in excess of £85,000 in any 12 month period or in a single month, then it MUST be registered for VAT.
+If a UK established business makes 'taxable' supplies in excess of £85,000 in any 12 months or single month, then it MUST be registered for VAT.

 There is no registration threshold for non-established businesses; a non-established business may have an obligation to register for VAT as soon as it makes ANY supply of goods (and potentially certain services) which take place in the UK.
 For example this could be if: